harmaty/epayments_client/README.md

-Ruby wrapper for epayments JSON API
+Ruby wrapper for epayments JSON and SOAP API

 ## Installation